 The tea's a-brewing and the fireplace's a-crackling.
 We're getting Cozy at Home with warm-and-cuddly ideas for cooking, decorating, and more—so grab your fuzzy slippers and join us.

-snooze break from the big main meal, you can get the next course ready, setting up a more laid-back spread for all the pies and treats that await.
-Warm up your coffee jugs and teapots, get your mismatched tea sets and wabi-sabi mugs, and layer up your sweets on a few cake pedestals.
+While everyone takes a little break from the big main meal, you can get the next course ready.
+Try setting up a more laid-back spread for all the sweet treats that await.
+Warm up your coffee jugs and teapots, line up your favorite mismatched mugs, and parade your desserts on a few cake pedestals.